verygood-ops/fork-terraform-aws-transfer-family/README.md

 Figure 2: Architecture using VPC endpoints of the AWS Transfer Family deployment using this Terraform module

 ## Features

+### Transfer Connectors

+- Automated file transfer to/from external SFTP servers
+- Support for scheduled file retrieval using EventBridge Scheduler
+- Secure credential management via AWS Secrets Manager
+- SSH host key validation and auto-discovery
+- Static IP addresses for outbound connections
+- Integration with S3 for file storage and KMS for encryption

 ### Transfer Server Configuration